gilbertorgit/sonic_dci_api/README.md

 Following this guide, you will be able to build

-1. DC1 - 3-Stage Clos network using Virtual Enterprise Sonic using REST-API
+1. DC1 - 3-Stage Clos network with Enterprise Sonic 4.0.0 using REST API to configure every single device
-2. DC2 - 3-Stage Clos network using Virtual Enterprise Sonic using REST-API
+2. DC2 - 3-Stage Clos network with Enterprise Sonic 4.0.0 using REST API to configure every single device

 Important Information
 - The python script available in this guide will create and delete all resources as well as start and stop the entire topology.